Fallen-Breath/tweakermore/docs/document-en_us.md

 - Available options: `All`, `Operation not allowed `, `Wrong item only`, `Never`

+### tweakmSchematicBlockPlacementRSItemWhitelist (tweakmSchematicBlockPlacementRestrictionItemWhitelist)

+When items in the list are being used, the tweakmSchematicBlockPlacementRestriction restriction will be ignored

+These strings should be valid item ids like "ender_chest" or "minecraft:ender_chest"

+You can add scaffolding blocks or your carry-on items into this whitelist for more ease

+- Category: Features
+- Type: string list
+- Default value: `[minecraft:ender_chest]`

 ### tweakmSchematicBlockPlacementRSMargin (tweakmSchematicBlockPlacementRestrictionMargin)

 The no-block-placement protection margin length from schematic boxes